SENSOG (Student Senate Organization Grant)

 IMPORTANT SENSOG DATES

-Organizations will be notified via email the SENSOG decision within two weeks following the Wednesday after forms are submitted.
+Organizations will be notified via email the SENSOG awards monthly on the following Wednesday after forms are submitted.

 If you have any questions or concerns please contact us: